arduino/help-center-content/content/Software Support/Arduino App Lab/Migrating-to-Zephyr-core-0-55-0-on-UNO-Q.md

 1. Open the **Boards Manager** in Arduino IDE.
 2. Search for **Arduino Zephyr Boards**.
 3. Update to version **0.55.0**.
-4. Arduino IDE will automatically detect and prompt you to install the required `Arduino_RouterBridge` and `Arduino_RPCLite` libraries.
+4. Open the **Library Manager**.
+5. Search for `Arduino_RouterBridge`, and install the latest version.
+6. Search for `Arduino_RPCLite`, and install the latest version.

 ## Troubleshooting